-Nā Peʻa crew members learn the cultural significance of the traditional Hawaiian canoe along with its connection to the Native Hawaiian Forest.
+Nā Peʻa crew members learn the cultural values significant to the traditional Hawaiian canoe along with its history and its deep connection to the Native Hawaiian Forest.
 Crew members also learn the mechanics of rigging a canoe using traditional lashing techniques and the skills to sail a canoe on the open ocean.
 Emphasis is placed on student crew members running the canoe completely by themselves.